Google CA Target

 -

-DNS Provider: Either AWS, GCP, or Azure (relevant only if Challenge Type is DNS).
+DNS Provider: Either AWS, GCP, Azure, or Cloudflare (relevant only if Challenge Type is DNS).

 -